 Life of a Landfill

 What is a landfill and why should we care about where our garbage goes?
-City staff will bring a diorama of a landfill and teach students the different layers required to keep a landfill running efficiently!
+City staff will teach students about the different layers required to keep a landfill running efficiently!
 Your class will split into four teams and discuss the pros and cons of opening a new landfill, brainstorm ideas on what to do when a local landfill needs to be closed and come up with alternatives to building a landfill.
 All materials are supplied by City staff.

 Age/Grade Group: Grade Six/Seven/Eight